Lija, Converted Palazzo

 A recent, impeccable conversion to the finest detail with a perfect balance between old and new, retaining an abundance of traditional characteristics such as high ceilings, arches, wooden beams, flagstones and other stone features.
 The downstairs area has a beautiful entrance, a stately sitting/ dining room with several doorways leading onto the garden, living area, 2 studies and a magnificent large kitchen overlooking a spacious terrace ideal for outdoor entertaining.
 This leads to the private, manicured, mature garden with fruit trees and further on to an extensive pool and deck area.

 A traditional Maltese wide stone staircase leads to the upper level where one finds 5 bedrooms, most of which have terraces and overlook the exquisite outdoor areas which surround this stunning home.
-This property includes and abundance of features which enhance its already high specifications such as a back up generator, 35 solar panels producing 60KW daily and security access.
+This property includes and abundance of features which enhance its already high specifications such as a back up generator, 35 solar panels producing 60KW daily, security access and an 8/10 car garage.
 A most desirable dream property with a designer finish that anyone would aspire to own!

 The Three Villages